 In 1997 Paul left the Civil Service and joined the third sector where he became Deputy Chief Executive of the Manchester Enterprises group, a not-for-profit group of companies dedicated to the economic development of Greater Manchester.

 In 2006 Paul retired to become a consultant and to enjoy more time for leisure and voluntary activities.
-Paul is Chair and a trustee of Sheffield Jazz.
+Paul is a trustee of Sheffield Jazz.